jaredchai/MPI/README.md

 # MPI
-Public archive for several previous private project on parallel computing using CPP and OpenMPI, selected files displayed.
+Public archive for several previous private projects on parallel computing using CPP and OpenMPI, selected files displayed.